kuzeydemirkaya/OpenCV/README.md

 -VIRTUAL PAINT (Paint with tip of a pen in air using Webcam)

-/Directories and Image names in code need to be replaced with names of images in your own device
+*Directories and Image names in code need to be replaced with names of images in your own device